-A very common scalp condition for people who wear their natural hair in protective styles is traction alopecia.
+A very common scalp condition for people who wear their natural hair type in protective styles is traction alopecia.
 When the style is pulled too tightly, it can cause hair loss and damage at the root of the hair shaft.
 On average, the scalp loses approximately 50 to 100 strands of hair daily.
 Hair grows in cycles.
 When the follicle is no longer active, the strand of hair falls out and the cycle begins again.
 However, a tight style may cause hair loss in an unnatural way.
 In most cases, traction alopecia is reversible if addressed quickly.
 Those who wear their hair repeatedly in tight styles may see more permanent hair loss.
 If you are wearing your hair in a tight style and begin to notice hair loss, loosen the style on your strands.

 Dry, flaky scalps are actually quite common.
 However, if you frequently experience stubborn dandruff that doesn’t go away easily, you may be experiencing a more complex scalp condition.
 Wondering how to get rid of dandruff?
 The first step is identifying what the underlying condition is.
 In cases of scalp diseases, it’s important to consult with a physician to determine the best course of treatment.

 Underneath our hair is dark and warm, which makes our scalp microbiome an ideal breeding ground for fungi and bacteria.
 Hair follicles are also filled with sebum which can feed bacteria.
 This can lead to a scalp condition.
 While some scalp conditions are preventable, some are hereditary.
 It’s important to know the difference so that you care for your scalp correctly.

 Some common scalp conditions include:

 - Dandruff - a mild form of seborrheic dermatitis that causes the scalp to flake with pesky white dead skin cells